vu-it/macOS-web-help/_communication/skype_for_business_setup.md

  * macOS 10.11 (El Capitan) or higher.
  * Skype For Business ([Download via VU Software Center](munki://detail-SkypeForBusiness))
  * Microsoft Lync should be **uninstalled**
- * Your VUnet-id and password
+ * Your VUnetID and password

 #### Instruction video